5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 It is an ending.

-He rests his forehead against the wood, as if closeness might change reality.
+The Charioteer rests their forehead against the wood, as if closeness might change reality.

 The voice says, “This is complete.”